Zaneham/Conway/README.md

 Conway loads a RISC-V ELF binary, translates it to native x86-64 machine code at runtime, and executes it.
 No interpreter loop.
 No LLVM.
 No compiler in the middle making decisions you didn't ask for.

 It passes 100% of the official RISC-V compliance tests.
-QEMU does not, but I'm sure they have their reasons.
+Which is quite nifty really.

 ## What It Runs On